JosephEoff/josepheoff.github.io/_posts/2022-05-04-Diode_Capacitors_Volts_Pt9.md

 Don't take chances while working with this stuff.

 - Work with low voltage multipliers until you have a good understanding of how multipliers work.
-The low voltage lets you take easily take measurements that would be difficult to make with a high voltage multiplier operating at thousands or tens of thousands of volts.
+The low voltage lets you easily take measurements that would be difficult to make with a high voltage multiplier operating at thousands or tens of thousands of volts.
 -  Use good quality parts rated for the voltages and currents you are using.
 A failure can be anything from a nuisance to a catastrophic event depending on which part fails and how it fails.

 I used a small 9VAC transformer in the earlier parts of this series (when I was building the circuits live.)
 I've stuck with the low voltage even in the simulations.
 The circuits work the same, no matter the voltage - they are just less likely to kill you at low voltage.